Kitchen Food Storage Tips

 Pantry food storage in clear jars.

 Of course, food takes up a large amount of your kitchen.
-Kitchen food storage breaks down into three categories: food that goes in the pantry, cold foods that require refrigeration, and frozen foods that go in the freezer.
+These kitchen food storage tips are broken down into three categories: food in the pantry, cold foods requiring refrigeration, and frozen foods in the freezer.

 No pantry?
 No problem.
 If you don't have a built-in food pantry, assign some cabinets to the task to create a kitchen food storage center.